Monday, January 30

 My convenient, digital kitchen scale rarely gets to play in the world of grams, so why start now?
 For this recipe, I dug out my mom's old-school kitchen scale.
 (The kind that has to be at eye-level in order to get an accurate read on the thin, wobbly needle.)

 Everyone has a favourite chocolate chip cookie recipe, right?
-After extensive research on the matter (and by research, I mean eating), my top pick is The Perfect Chocolate Chip Cookie, from Cook's Illustrated.
-Nipping at it's crumbs in second place is the infamous recipe by Jacques Torres.
+After extensive research on the matter (and by research, I mean eating), my top pick is The Perfect Chocolate Chip Cookie from Cook's Illustrated.
+Nipping at its crumbs, in close second, is the infamous Jacques Torres incarnation.

-All's fair in love and cookies.
-And since I've made the Cook's Illustrated and Jacques Torres recipes more than once (I won't give out actual numbers), I thought I should also revisit the 3rd runner up, Alton Brown's The Chewy...with the addition of salty pretzels and sweet, butterscotch chips.
+All's fair in love & cookies.
+And since I've made the Cook's Illustrated and Jacques Torres recipes more than once (I won't give out actual number), I thought I should also revisit the 3rd runner up, Alton Brown's The Chewy...with tango of salty pretzels + sweet butterscotch chips.

 As some of you may know, since I blurt it out at random like an obsessed parrot, I love citrus.
-For New Years Eve, I was convinced that I was going to make some kind of perky, tart, lemony-pistachio layer cake...until I saw This cake on Country Living.
+For New Years Eve, I was convinced that I was going to make some incarnation of a perky-tart lemon pistachio layer cake...until I saw This, on Country Living.